-- Turn the tube right side out and press with the seam centered on one side of the tube.
+Turn the fabric tube right side out, and press with the seam centered on one side of the tube.

-- Thread the elastic into the tube, using a bodkin or safety pin, leaving the elastic ends exposed and the fabric tube bunched on the... center of the elastic.
+Thread the elastic into the fabric tube using a bodkin or safety pin.
+Leave the elastic exposed on each end and the fabric bunched in the center of the elastic.

 Prepare the Expandable Part of the Headband

-- Sew the elastic to the pleated ends of the wide section, keeping the seam side to the wrong side of the wider section.
+Sew the elastic to the pleated ends of the expandable section, keeping the seam on the wrong side of the expandable section.

-- Slide the folded under ends of the tube over the ends of the elastic and the basting stitches on to the pleated sections.
+Turn the ends of the fabric tube in approximately 1/4 inch to enclose the raw edges.
+Then, slide each end of the fabric tube over the ends of the elastic and the basting stitches onto the pleated sections.